mariash/create-tracker-story-concourse-resource/README.md

 ## out

-Creates the tracker story with the following parameters:
+Creates the tracker story with the following parameters at the top of the backlog:

 ```
 - put: create-tracker-story-concourse-resource